tlswg/tls13-spec/draft-ietf-tls-tls13.md

   offer.

-          rsa_sign        a certificate containing an RSA key dss_sign        a certificate containing a DSA key rsa_fixed_dh    a certificate containing a static DH key. dss_fixed_dh    a certificate containing a static DH key
+          rsa_sign        a certificate containing an RSA key rsa_fixed_dh    a certificate containing a static DH key.

 supported_signature_algorithms
 : A list of the hash/signature algorithm pairs that the server is